 If you’re not familiar with her, she’s a piano teacher who lives in Nova Scotia.
 I would love to visit that beautiful place sometime.
 Do you think she would let me visit? 🙂

-Are you familiar with Music Link Foundation?
+Are you familiar with the Music Link Foundation?
 It’s a non-profit organization whose mission is to help low-income families get music lessons, music, instruments and other musical opportunities they might not otherwise be able to afford.
-They do this by partnering with teachers around the nation who agree to lower their fee by half to make the lessons more affordable for the families.
+They do this by partnering with teachers around the nation who agree to lower their fees by half to make the lessons more affordable for the families.
 Check out more on their website.

 Change is not easy and often feels like an insurmountable task.
 This article on The Art of Simple suggests a simple way to move mountains and it starts with 3 minutes.

 Do any of you cook with cast iron?
 Cast iron rocks.
 Check out this incredible premium cast iron cookware.
 I’m secretly hoping I get some for Christmas.
 (P.S. my husband does read these posts). 😉